Eyadfezex/my-notes/Redux/3-Redux toolkit/1-RTK Query/1-RTK Query API/createApi.md

 - `reducerPath`: Determines the key under which the generated reducer is stored in the Redux store, facilitating organization and enabling multiple API slices within the same store without conflicts.

+- `refetchOnMountOrArgChange`:Defaults to `false`.
+This setting allows you to control whether if a cached result is already available RTK Query will only serve a cached result, or if it should `refetch` when set to `true` or if an adequate amount of time has passed since the last successful query result.

+- `refetchOnReconnect`: Defaults to `false`.
+This setting allows you to control whether RTK Query will try to refetch all subscribed queries after regaining a network connection.

 ## Anatomy of an Endpoint

 - `query`: Embedded within an endpoint definition, this function dictates the logic for fetching data from the backend API, encompassing parameters, transformations, and other requisites for data retrieval.